Frequently Asked Questions

 2. Do I need to have an appointment?

 We see most of our patients on scheduled appointments.
-In the event of an emergency we will accept walk in patients.
-Please note, if a scheduled appointment is made to wait to accommodate an emergency/walk in then there is an additional fee for the unscheduled appointment.
+In the event of an emergency we will accept walk in patients, when we are able.
+Please note, if a scheduled appointment is made to wait to accommodate an emergency/walk in, there is an additional fee for the unscheduled appointment.

 3. What forms of payment do you accept?

 Cash, Debit, Mastercard, Visa, iFinance, and PayBright Finance .
 We also offer Vet Direct Pay for our clients with Trupanion Insurance.

 Payment is required at the time of service.
 Please refer to the links above or on our common content below, for financing options.

 5. At what age can I have my pet spayed or neutered?